-Building Rapport With Prospective Wealth Management Clients
+Building Rapport With Clients in Wealth Management

 Your prospective clients have a choice in who to work with to meet their financial goals, and one factor in their decision will undoubtedly be the connection and trust they feel with the person they choose to be their advisor.
 As you know, wealth management is so much more than watching the market and making investment decisions — it is about crafting a holistic plan to meet the many diverse needs of each individual client.
 Building rapport with prospective wealth management clients can help you better understand their goals and objectives.

-Building Rapport With Wealth Management Clients
+How to Establish Rapport With Clients

-Ask Open-ended Questions
+1. Ask Open-ended Questions

-Understand Their Goals
+2. Understand Their Goals

 Money is a tool to help your clients achieve the life they want — what does that life look like?
 Ask about three goals or priorities to avoid retirement tunnel vision; unless they are very close to retirement, hopefully their finances will do something else for them between your meeting and retirement.
 Ask where they want to be in a year, five years and so on.

 This will allow you to transition to a more focused financial conversation about what a successful investment and wealth management strategy would look like.